Why does going back to the original source change the decision?

 A researcher may be needed when the source layer is broad.
 A lawyer may be needed when the source is legal.
 A finance lead may be needed when the source is cash, debt, equity, or margin.

-The decision-architecture role is to make sure the room knows which original matters before people argue over interpretations.
+The owner-coaching role is to make sure the team knows which original matters before people argue over interpretations.

 Check the source habit.